Alpha particle: Alpha decay

-The best-known source of alpha particles is alpha decay of heavier (> 106 u atomic weight) atoms.
+The best-known source of alpha particles is alpha decay of heavier (mass number of at least 104) atoms.
 When an atom emits an alpha particle in alpha decay, the atom's mass number decreases by four due to the loss of the four nucleons in the alpha particle.
 The atomic number of the atom goes down by two, as a result of the loss of two protons – the atom becomes a new element.
 Examples of this sort of nuclear transmutation by alpha decay are the decay of uranium to thorium, and that of radium to radon.

 Alpha particles are commonly emitted by all of the larger radioactive nuclei such as uranium, thorium, actinium, and radium, as well as the transuranic elements.
 Unlike other types of decay, alpha decay as a process must have a minimum-size atomic nucleus that can support it.
-The smallest nuclei that have to date been found to be capable of alpha emission are beryllium-8 and the lightest nuclides of tellurium (element 52), with mass numbers between 104 and 109.
-The alpha decay sometimes leaves the nucleus in an excited state; the emission of a gamma ray then removes the excess energy.
+The smallest nuclei that have to date been found to be capable of alpha emission are beryllium-8 and tellurium-104, not counting beta-delayed alpha emission of some lighter elements.
+The alpha decay sometimes leaves the parent nucleus in an excited state; the emission of a gamma ray then removes the excess energy.